tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit.md

 - **Responder**: The person who performed the Service Visit.

 - **Flag**: Check this box to flag the record for future interest.
-Record any details in the Comments field.
+Record any details in the Flag Description field.

+- **Flag Description**: Visible only when flag is checked.
+Record any details regarding the reason to flag here.

 - **Visit Date**: The date the Service Visit was performed.